nsbasic/sql-wasm/README.md

 The sample does not currently persist the data.
 It will get wiped out when you exit the sample.
 You can save the data for next time by writing it to IndexedDB or localStorage.
-The sample exports the database to a variable called binaryArray.
+The sample exports the database to a variable named `binaryArray`.
 You can write that as a single record to IndexedDB, then read it in again next time you run the sample.